microsoft/psi-samples/Samples/HelloWorld/README.md

 }
 ```

 You may notice that the `timer` variable we've just created has the type `IProducer<TimeSpan>`.
 This object type indicates that the component emits a stream of `TimeSpan` messages, in this case.
 In general, streams are of a generic type (you can have a stream of any type `T`) and are strongly typed, and therefore the connections between components are statically checked.

-All messages, regardless of type, are automatically timestamped at origin with an __originating time__.
+A critical aspect of all \\psi streams is that they are time-aware: timing information is carried along with the data on each stream, enabling both the developer and the runtime to correctly reason about the timing of the data.
+This time awareness enables proper synchronization and data fusion.
+Specifically, the way this works is that each message emitted by source components -- in this case the `Timer`, but would also apply to sensors like cameras and microphones -- is timestamped with an __originating time__ that captures when the data carried by the message occured in the real world.

 ## Adding a stream operator